mdroste/stata-pylearn/README.md

 Installation
 ---------------------------------

-Installing pylearn is very simple.
+Installing pylearn is very easy.

 1. First, install the Stata code and documentation.
 You can run the following Stata command to install everything directly from this GitHub repository:
 ```stata